bamford/lvm-rsync-backup/README.md

 Edit the `backup-weekly.cron` and `backup-monthly.cron` scripts to match.

-Run the set of scripts to perform the first backup and check they are working.
-This may take a while if you have a lot of data to backup.
+Run the daily script to perform the first backup and check it is working.
+This may take a while if you have a lot of data to backup (subsequent backups will typically be much faster).

     ~/backup/bin/backup-daily.cron

-    ~/backup/bin/backup-weekly.cron

-    ~/backup/bin/backup-monthly.cron

-You should now have folders `daily.0`, `weekly.0`, `monthly.0`.
-Running `ls -l` will show you the backup date and time of each.
-If you navigate into one, you should see the entire folder as it was at the time of the backup.

-Run them again:

-    ~/backup/bin/backup-daily.cron

-    ~/backup/bin/backup-weekly.cron

-    ~/backup/bin/backup-monthly.cron

-Now you should also have folders `daily.1`, `weekly.1`, `monthly.1`.
-The scripts will maintain daily snapshots for the past four days, weekly snapshots for the past four weeks, and monthly snapshots for the past four months.
+This should produce a folder `daily.0`.

 If everything looks ok, add these scripts to your cron table.
 Here we pick some random times in the evening to avoid all the backups occuring at the same time: